Mental Contrasting – The Good, The Bad and The Ugly

 Before the start of summer break, students were either assigned to a mental contrasting or a control condition.
 Both conditions were then given 10 practice PSAT books, to be used as desired.
 For those unfamiliar, the PSAT is a practice exam – it counts for nothing, and is used to gauge readiness for the SAT.

 By the end of the summer, those in the mental contrasting condition completed 60% more practice questions than those in the control condition.
-I’m concerned by those results – quiet simply, they’re fantastical.
-A 10 minute visualization was able to produce hours of additional effort.
+I’m concerned by those results – quite simply, they’re fantastical.
+A 10-minute visualization was able to produce hours of additional effort.
 Again, for those not familiar, PSAT practice books are extremely boring.

 7. Duckworth, A. L., Grant, H., Loew, B., Oettingen, G. & Gollwitzer, P. M. (2011).
 Self-regulation strategies improve self-discipline in adolescents: Benefits of mental contrasting and implementation intentions.
 Educational Psychology: An International Journal of Experimental Educational Psychology, 31(1), 17-26.

 Study #8: Mental Contrasting Instigates Goal Pursuit by Linking Obstacles of Reality With Instrumental Behavior